 - Automatically with an indexing queue

-The first thing to do is to ensure that indexing to Algolia is enabled.
-Go to Stores > Algolia Search > Indexing Manager > Enable Indexing and verify that Yes is selected.
+To enable Algolia indexing, go to Stores > Algolia Search > Indexing Manager > Enable Indexing and select Yes.

 Section reindex with an indexing queue

-The Algolia extension for Magento sends every change and deletion on products or categories to Algolia’s servers to keep all data up to date.Manual indexing
+The Algolia AI Search & Discovery extension sends every change and deletion on products or categories to Algolia’s servers to keep all data up to date.Index manually

 algolia:reindex:all | Not available | Reindex all entities |